All Episodes

 But often you can get when it's a celebrity type person, they did this to Michael Jackson, too.

-That everyone's like, Oh, yeah, I met that guy one time, add me to it, because usually these people have so much money that they'll just settle to make it go away.
+Because usually these people have so much money that they'll just settle to make it go away.

-So anybody that pals on will get a nice paycheck, and yeah, they're vultures, man.
+So anybody that pals on will get a nice paycheck.

 I really don't.

-Plea deals are pretty pretty ugly.
+Plea deals are pretty, pretty ugly.

-I I don't think they should even be legal.
+I don't think they should even be legal.

-I don't think you should incentivize.
+I don't think you should incentivize it.

-Well, I think you did it, you know.
+Oh, I think you did it.

 Where's the evidence?